I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlsetupadvancedheaderex.md

 ## -remarks
 <p>File systems use the <b>FsRtlSetupAdvancedHeaderEx</b> macro to initialize an FSRTL_ADVANCED_FCB_HEADER structure for use with stream and file contexts. </p>

-<p>When the advanced FCB header structure is no longer required, the file system must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547295">FsRtlTeardownPerStreamContexts</a> to free all associated stream and file context structures.</p>

-<p>For more information, see <a href="ifsk.tracking_per_stream_context_in_a_legacy_file_system_filter_driver">Tracking Per-Stream Context in a Legacy File System Filter Driver</a>. </p>

-<p>File systems use the <b>FsRtlSetupAdvancedHeaderEx</b> macro to initialize an FSRTL_ADVANCED_FCB_HEADER structure for use with stream and file contexts. </p>

-<p>When the advanced FCB header structure is no longer required, the file system must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547295">FsRtlTeardownPerStreamContexts</a> to free all associated stream and file context structures.</p>
+<p>When the advanced FCB header structure is no longer required, the file system must call <a href="..\ntifs\nf-ntifs-fsrtlteardownperstreamcontexts.md">FsRtlTeardownPerStreamContexts</a> to free all associated stream and file context structures.</p>

 <p>For more information, see <a href="ifsk.tracking_per_stream_context_in_a_legacy_file_system_filter_driver">Tracking Per-Stream Context in a Legacy File System Filter Driver</a>. </p>